How to Select Varieties for Greenhouse Growing

 'Estiva' — 'Estiva' has been a fixture in Johnny's catalog for a long, long time.
 We simply haven't found anything else with its combination of production and quality.
 Bred for low-tech indoor production in southern France, 'Estiva' cranks out loaded clusters of remarkably uniform fruit in the versatile 6–7-ounce size range.
 The color is deep red and the flavor and texture are outstanding.
 'Estiva' is very vigorous, but the plant habit is well balanced and thus highly suitable for unheated greenhouses.
 Resistance to soilborne pathogens and TMV are a nice added bonus.

-'Clementine' —From Johnny's classical breeding program, 'Clementine' is a unique orange cocktail tomato that matches well with the popular 'Mountain Magic'.
+'Clementine' —From Johnny's classical breeding program, 'Clementine' is a unique orange cocktail tomato that matches well with the popular 'Mountain Magic', both offered in certified-organic seed.
 'Clementine' features short leaves and a polite, open habit that fit well in close quarters and ventilate well.

 'Sunpeach'— A very tasty pink cherry tomato from Japan, 'Sunpeach' has leaf mold resistance and easy-access clusters hung on a well-behaved vine.
 Its unique color is perfect for mixed quarts.